Shaik0Ayman/ESP-GPT/README.md

 - Inspect the response code and error messages.

 ## Future Improvements
-- Add a touchscreen for better interactivity.
+- Add built-in Internet.
+- customize the LLM
+- Integrate sensor data
 - Integrate voice input and output.
 - Optimize the code for lower power consumption.